sxl7/FoodieRecipe/README.md

 ## What does the application do?
 <p>The FoodieRecipe aims to provide users with a platform to discover, save, and share recipes from databases.
-Users can search for recipes based on ingredients, cuisine types, and more.
-They can also create personalized profiles and save favorite recipes.
-The app will feature social sharing functionalities, allowing users to share recipes with friends and family.</p>
+Users can search for recipes based on ingredients, cuisine types.
+They can also save favorite recipes to their account.</p>

 <br/>